ky2710/javascript-allonge-six/myAllonge/markdown/book_2_prelude.md

 All values are expressions.
 That's easy!
 Are there any other kinds of expressions?
 Sure! let's go back to the coffee shop.
 Instead of handing over the finished coffee, we can hand over the ingredients.
 Let's hand over some ground coffee plus some boiling water.

-A> Astute readers will realize we're omitting something.
+> Astute readers will realize we're omitting something.
 Congratulations!
 Take a sip of espresso.
 We'll get to that in a moment.

 Now the barista gives us back an espresso.
 And if we hand over the espresso, we get the espresso right back.
 So, boiling water plus ground coffee is an expression, but it isn't a value.[^homoiconicity] Boiling water is a value.
 Ground coffee is a value.
 Espresso is a value.
 Boiling water plus ground coffee is an expression.